-Let’s take a closer look at the benefits of establishing sales territories for your rep team and your company as a whole.
-Many sales managers have to improve performance with little to no extra resources, and territory management is key to achieving these targets.
-Let’s take a closer look at the benefits of establishing sales territories for your team and your company as a whole.
+Let's take a closer look at the benefits of establishing sales territories for your rep team and your company as a whole.
+Many sales managers must improve performance with little to no extra resources, and territory management is key to achieving these targets.
+Let's take a closer look at the benefits of establishing sales territories for your team and your company as a whole.

 Territory mapping should also involve route optimization.
 Taking this blended approach can help reduce travel costs, improve fuel efficiency and increase the number of established and potential customers field sales teams are able to serve.

 When sales territory data is visualized with mapping software, there are a host of analytical tools for a manager or rep to take advantage of, including several different performance reporting options.